tigitz/php-spellchecker/README.md

 [Check out the documentation](https://tigitz.github.io/php-spellchecker) and [examples](https://github.com/tigitz/php-spellchecker/tree/master/examples)

-## Using the spell checker directly
+## Using the spellchecker directly

 You can check misspellings directly from a `PhpSpellCheck\SpellChecker` class and process them on your own.